dev-schueppchen/rules-and-docs/role-specifications.md

 # Role Specifications
 > Contributors: zekro#9131, Xellar#9999
-> Last update:  2019/01/07
+> Last update:  2019/10/02

 ---

 This applies to every role:
-**Abusing any right of your role and permission will instantly result in a loss of your role.**
+**Abusing any right of your role and permission will instantly result in a loss of your role.** If you are prospectively inactive for a longer time span, you must inform the staff team about this, if possible.
+Otherwise, long term inactivity may will cause a loss of your role.

 ## Admin

-- Admins have every permission and also bypass channel specific permission settings.
-- Admins must have MFA enabled to use their permissions.
-- Admins can access a seperated chat, only visible for Admins.
-- The main duties of the Admins are:
-  - Punish members who violate the guilds rules (report, mute, ban, kick)
-    *Every action must pass the report system of the guild so that every action can be traced in the mod log channel and the reports database.
-If this system failes in a case of emergency, they are allowed to bypass the report system and use the regular ban/kick/role system of the guild.*
-  - Manage channels and roles
-    *Create channels/roles which are needed, delete channels/roles which are not, rename channels/roles, enable slowmode, change permissions, edit channel topics, ...*
-  - Receive and evaluate applications of members for the Moderator role.
-  - **Every action taken by Admins should be agreed by at least another Admin.**
-    *Exceptional in case of an emergency if no other admins are accessible.*
+Ad Administrator *(short `Admin`)*, your primary responsibility is to take care of the staff team.
+That means in particular, you will execute promotions and demotions of Moderators if they act against the law or if they want to.
+Also, you may need to organize team meetings if the owners are not available to do so.
+This does not mean that you can not perform actions Moderators are resposible for like reporting, muting, kicking or banning members, but it is not your **primary** task.

+Also, of course, you will have full administrative permissions on the guild, which also implies that you **must** have [MFA](https://support.discordapp.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication) enabled.

 ## Moderator

-- Moderators have the permission to manage messages, reactions and nicknames.
-- Moderators also have access to the report and mute command.
-- Moderators can access a seperated chat, only visible to Moderators and Admins.
-- The main duties of the Moderators are:
-  - Keep in sight that the rules are followed by the members.
-  - Delete messages violating the rules.
-  - Change/Reset nicknames of users which violate the rules.
-  - Report members which violate the rules.
+Moderators are generally resposible for reporting, muting, kicking and banning members if they act against the [general rules](general-rules.md).
+Each of these actions must be performed through the report system of [shinpuru](https://github.com/zekroTJA/shinpuru) *(Documentation can be found [here](https://github.com/zekroTJA/shinpuru/wiki/Commands#moderation))* and **must be wel ldocumented**.
+This means in particular that you need to pass screen shots, links or everything that is valid as proof for the offence, if possible.
+If the report system fails, for some reason, these actions can be performed via the regular Discord moderation tools.

+The type and degree of punishment which needs to be applied for a rule violation is defined in the [punishment guidelines](punishment-guidelines.md) and must be followed as documented there.

+Moderators are also responsible to control and overwatch the actions of other staff members, including Admins.
+If a staff member acts against the [general rules](general-rules.md) as well, this must be reported as same as with non-staff users.